 - Minolta 100mm f2

 For zoom lenses I can recommend the Minolta 35-70mm f3.5 Macro, Minolta MD 70-200mm f4 and Minolta 75-200 f4.5.

 How to use vintage lenses

 Since these are old lenses that do not support digital signals, there are some things you have to keep in mind when using them.
 The P/A mode cannot be used anymore, because the lens cannot send electrical signals to the SLR camera.
 Therefore the only modes M/A are usable.
-Focus peaking offers a big help because you can adjust the exact focus by displaying single colored focus points.
+Focus peaking offers a big help because you can adjust the exact focus by displaying single-colored focus points.

-- Further development of the own abilities
+- Further development of their own abilities

 - Manual focusing and aperture adjustment